MORGIN.AI

 For each pair of messages, the judge must output two decisions:

-That produces two primary metrics:
+That produces two main metrics:

 1. 01